 (R.I.L.U.)
 While the Amsterdam trade unions of Spain (Union General de Trabayadores) are in a state of complete dissolution, the work of the trade unionists sympathizing with the R.I.L.U. gains continually in clearness and influence.
-On December 24. delegates from Asturia, Biscaya, Burgos, Catalonia, and the Levante, met togetuer in Bilbao, and founded the "Revolutionary Syndicalist Committee" (C.S.R.).
+On December 24. delegates from Asturia, Biscaya, Burgos, Catalonia, and the Levante, met togetuer in Bibao, and founded the "Revolutionary Syndicalist Committee" (C.S.R.).
 The meeting adopted the following declaration of principles:

 1 The C.N.T.
-(Confederacion National del Trabayo, syndicalist trade union federation) must not ebcome a sect, but must be a strong c'ass organization, in which all workers rermeated with the spirit of revolution can participate, no matter what other ideological conviction they may hold.
+(Confederacion National del Trabayo, syndicalist trade union federation) must not absorbe a sort but must calist trade union federation) must not ebcome a sect, but must be a strong class organization, in which all workers remeated with the spirit of revolution can participate, no matter what other ideological conviction they may hold.

-2 The C.N.T. must avoid evolutionist talk, and once more enter into the class war by means of revolutionary action, by means of confronting all opportunism and "cultural" formulas with the theory of collective force.
+2. The C.N.T. must avoid evolutionist talk, and once more enter into the class war by means of revolutionary action, by means of confronting all opportunism and "cultural" formulas with the theory of collective force.